 You will learn and use basic design elements and principals; learn how build a good composition; learn about paint properties, mixing, and various application techniques; and how to elevate a painting to a work of art.
 You will also work on how to find and release your individual creativity.

-Cost is $35.00 per class, payable at each class by cash or check.
-The first class is complementary and all supplies provided.
+Cost is $90.00 per class, payable at each class by cash or check.

 Place: Wierzba Fine Arts Studio